POETRY FORMS AND TERMINOLOGY

 Renga: The Four Elements Renga

-A new variation on the ancient renga pattern, with example.
+A variation on the ancient renga pattern, based on the four basic elements: fire, earth, air and water; with example and links.

 Rengay Verse Form